larsmunaf/automatic_trigger/README.md

 # Automatic Trigger

 This project demonstrates the usage of events in Ethereum.
-Instead of analysing data in ÐApps, the Smart Contract decides if an events is triggered.
+Instead of analysing data in ÐApps, the Smart Contract decides whether an event is triggered.

-The described setup was done with a lot of switching and changing between containers and prompts.
-The aim is to show that the interaction between private Ethereum nodes works as well as it would run on a single private node.
+The described setup is done with a lot of switching and changing between containers and prompts.
+The aim is to show that the interaction between private Ethereum nodes works as well as it runs on a single private node.
+If there are any problems during the setup, do all deployment on a single node.

 Truffle was used for reasons of simplicity.
 Currently, the deployment and Smart Contract execution without Truffle is not working properly.